redhat-na-ssa/demo-ocp-ai-workloads/README.md

 $(wtoctl | grep 'oc delete')
 ```

+> [!IMPORTANT]
-NOTE: Run the following commands from the enhanced web terminal
+> Run the following commands from the enhanced web terminal

 Setup at least 1 worker and isolate the control plane